-Virus cases rise in U.S. heartland, home to anti-mask feelings
+Virus cases rise in US heartland, home to anti-mask feelings

 In the Missouri town of Joplin, a mask ordinance was allowed to expire last month as virus fatigue grew.
 The number of positive cases in Joplin and surrounding Jasper County has risen about 80% since the mask order was rescinded on Aug.
 17.

-People have grown weary after more than six months of virus restrictions in the deeply conservative county that President Donald Trump won by more than 50 percentage points over Hillary Clinton in 2016.
+People have grown weary after more than six months of virus restrictions in the deeply conservative county that Trump won by more than 50 percentage points over Hillary Clinton in 2016.

 The mayor of Joplin said he regrets imposing restrictions in March at the start of the outbreak where there were few cases in Missouri, and wishes he had waited until later.